 “We are as committed as ever to protect our 120 year cultural legacy and to support the next generation of musicians and London’s dynamic and ever growing music scene.
 We look forward to welcoming everyone back to KOKO in Spring 2022.”

 Following these unprecedented delays, the modernised space will include features that draw on a futuristic element of live music: streaming.
 KOKO has revealed plans for “high-spec streaming capabilities integrated throughout [the venue]”, alongside their aim to “deliver an unrivalled experience for live music fans”.

 KOKO is a venue doused in history, having opened as the Camden Theatre in 1900 and hosting none other than Charlie Chaplin in their updated Camden Hippodrome guise in 1909.
 It’s changed identity and names multiple times before, and this new era of the KOKO is a tale of the survival of one of London’s great venues that demands be celebrated.
 You’ll just have to wait a little while longer to do exactly that.

-KOKO is due to reopen at 1A Camden High Street in Spring 2022.
+While we still wait for an exact opening date, KOKO is due to reopen at 1A Camden High Street this month.